aminrj/aminrj.github.io/_posts/2025-03-05-deploy-production-ready-kubernetes-cluster-with-microk8s.md

 Let's get to it!

-## 0. Perquisite: Having a multi-node Microk8s cluster
+## 0. Prerequisite: having a multi-node MicroK8s cluster

 I won't be starting from zero as this differ largely from one setup to the next.
 It depends on what hardware you have and how you plan on deploying your cluster.